Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

 The intention of this calculation was to make flashloans unable to manipulate voting power by using the average amount of time for which a user was deposited to calculate voting power which in the case of a flashloan would be 0 and for any normal deposits their voting power would increase with the amount of time deposited.

-The key thing to note for our case is that the `newOuterAverageAge` calculation is subject to truncation where the because of the division operation that it performs.
+The key thing to note for our case is that the `newOuterAverageAge` calculation is subject to truncation because of the division operation that it performs.
 This had already been highlighted in a previous review and it had been thought that the maximum value lost to truncation would be 1 second, since the `newOuterAverageAge` represents time in seconds and the truncation would essentially act as a rounding down, eliminating the trailing digit.
-Since the maximum lost value of 1 second, the impact of this finding was judged as low severity.
+Since the maximum lost value was 1 second, the impact of this finding was judged as low severity.

 If we look at the `_allocateLQTY` function which is what actually handles user vote allocation using the `LQTY` token we see the following: